FinleyLabUSC/Boolean-TME-ABM/README.md

+## Boolean-TME-ABM: restructured

+***NOTE:***
+This model is under re-construction to more strictly follow OOP principles.
+Because the folks working on this use Apple machines, the restructuring will be first completed with Apple Silicon compatability and then for UNIX compatability.

-## Boolean-TME-ABM
+## Prerequisites

 This repository contains a C++ program that builds using CMake and Make.

-## Prerequisites

 Before running the program, ensure you have the following installed on your system: